Fungal highways and calcite columns: Explorations of a living material

 PhD project by Lynn Hyun Kieffer

 Promoting the idea of symbiosis, interactions and relationships rather than competitiveness, this research project explores a living material composite, co-produced and co-habited by micro-organisms.
-The project combines methods of bio-fabrication, co-cultivation and digital tools, and forms around questions about living buildings, the use of non-extractive materials in architecture, ethical considerations and positioning of the architect/human participant when working with the living.
-It is an investigation of building material of continuous growth, death and through nutrient cycling continuous change of the material composition through inter-species interactions.
+The project combines methods of bio-fabrication, co-cultivation and digital tools to explore non-extractive materials for architecture.
+The research project investigates how these microbes can be co-cultivated and whether this sharing of space of microbes can enhance the materials properties

 In this research two prominent species of soil ecologies are explored, fungi and bacteria.
 A case study of one wood decaying and one biocement producing bacteria have been chosen to develop a method of material composition and fabrication for architectural purpose.
 While the fungi feeds and decomposes ligno-cellulosic materials, which can be sourced from industrial or agricultural waste streams, in an architectural material context the dense root network, the mycelium, created by the fungus binds loose particles and forms a foam-like material.
 The selected bacteria lives within this composite, using the mycelium network to spread throughout the material.
 In certain conditions this bacteria precipitates calcium carbonate, having the potential to contribute to the mechanical properties of the composite.